kennyfraser/wp-sync-test/_pages/managing-authorization.md

     1. From the **Users** tab, select the user name and click **Actions -> Delete**. <a href="https://docs.mesosphere.com/wp-content/uploads/2016/02/auth-enable-delete-user.gif" rel="attachment wp-att-3498"><img src="https://docs.mesosphere.com/wp-content/uploads/2016/02/auth-enable-delete-user-800x510.gif" alt="auth-enable-delete-user" width="800" height="510" class="alignnone size-large wp-image-3498" /></a>
     2. Click **Delete** to confirm the action.
+    ### Switch users

+    To switch users, you must log out of the current user and then back in as the new user.

+    To log out of the DCOS web interface:

+    1. Click on your username in the lower left corner and select **Sign Out**.

+        You can now log in as another user.

+    To log out of the DCOS CLI:

+    1. Enter the this command:

+            dcos config unset core.dcos_acs_token

+        You can now log in as another user.

 # Group management